digitalniweb/website-content-change-notifier/README.md

     It will get the first element if there is multiple elements with the same selector, e.g.: `.super-important-stuff`
 -   It will periodically check if the text content of this element differs from the last time it was checked.
 -   Changes are saved to `sqlite db`
+-   On change:
+    -   you will get system notification
+    -   temporary info is printed in opened terminal which runs the app
+    -   values will be saved in sqlite db

 <h2>Usage</h2>